What you actually order

 Clear validation errors in real-time as you edit cells.
 RefDes ranges expand, DNP rows separate, distributor SKUs are flagged.

 The BOM grid does not stop at “what this design consumes.”
-Once a row is quotable, it can show what you will actually need to order, what that does to unit cost, and what cash leaves the account.
+Set Board Quantity once and the table can show what you will actually need to order, what that does to unit cost, and what cash leaves the account.

 You can keep engineering cost and purchasing cost in the same view: Ext Price for consumed material, Buy Total for what purchasing has to pay today.

-Supplier, currency, lead time, Ext Qty, Buy Qty, and Buy Total stay out of the way until a quote exists.
+Supplier, currency, lead time, Ext Qty, Buy Qty, and Buy Total stay out of the way until the settings or quote data make them useful.
 Then they appear with real values, not placeholders.

 You can override supplier, unit price, manufacturer, notes, quantity, and row currency directly in the table.
 The page behaves like a spreadsheet, not a wizard.